 If you’re training toward a muscle-up, use the below routine designed by Wright.
-Once the prerequisites are achieved, doing one or more muscle-ups becomes a matter of practicing technique—specifically, the transition between the pullup and the dip, as well as establishing a good false grip.
+Once the prerequisites are achieved, doing one or more muscle-ups becomes a matter of practising technique – specifically, the transition between the pull-up and the dip, as well as establishing a good false grip.

 Ring dip with 5-second static hold at top (6 sets of 3)